This toolkit is funded by donations - any contributions are appreciated.

 • 25th April 2026 1st International Supported Self Management - Online Conference.
 How to book, please click here

-Supported Self-management is about working in partnership with your healthcare team, family, friends and work colleagues to manage your symptoms and conditions.
+Supported self-management is about working in partnership with your healthcare team, family, friends and work colleagues to manage your symptoms and conditions.

 Over the years, in one way or another I have had to adapt and manage them.

-The long-term health condition I got stuck on was pain and I lost 7yrs of my life to it.
+The long-term health condition I got stuck on was pain and I lost 7years of my life to it.
 I needed some extra help and in 1996 I got myself on a pain management programme in London, called INPUT.
 The programme gave me the life-long skills, tools and most importantly the confidence to get back on track.
 Since 1997, I’ve not had to take any pain medication.

-The Self Management Toolkit isn’t supposed to be the last word in self-management, but just to get you started.
+The self-management toolkit isn’t supposed to be the last word in self-management, but just to get you started.
 Self-management is all about taking action, getting you back in the driving seat and on with your life, in spite of your conditions.

 Is self-managing a long-term health condition easy?
 Well it’s like most things, you have to work at it.
 I’m not an academic guy, but if I can do it, then I know others can as well.